awillats/clinc/publish/gen/mv0_out.md

 \] -->
 In the delay-resolvable domain, directionality of connections may be inferred even under passive observations by looking at temporal precedence - whether the past of one signal is more strongly correlated with future lags of another signal *(i.e. cross-correlation)*.
 In the contemporaneous domain, network influences act within the time of a single sample[^contemp_sample] so this temporal precedence clue is lost (although directionality can still be inferred in the presence of intervention).

-The following work is presented with the linear-Gaussian and contemporaneous domains as the default for simplicity and conciseness.
+The following work is presented with the linear Gaussian and contemporaneous domains as the default for simplicity and conciseness.

 !!!! - talk about the extension to time-resolvable, spiking if it ends up being included